-Waypoints of a route can also have associated files (images, sounds and texts).
+Waypoints of a route can also have associated files (images, sounds and texts), like waypoints of a waypoints file.
 See 'Associated files' at 'Waypoints' section.

 8.2.9 Route Graph

 You can see a graph of the loaded route in two ways: